ncbdrck/multiros/README.md

 ## Contact

-For questions, suggestions, or collaborations, feel free to reach out to us at [j.kapukotuwa@research.ait.ie](mailto:j.kapukotuwa@research.ait.ie).
+For questions, suggestions, or collaborations, feel free to reach out to the project maintainer at [j.kapukotuwa@research.ait.ie](mailto:j.kapukotuwa@research.ait.ie).